charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 - node comes pre packaged with modules that can be used right out of the box.  for a complete list: https://www.w3schools.com/nodejs/ref_modules.asp
 ##### HTTP Module
 - the most essential part in creating a server is the http module that handles requests.
+- on a local machine you can go to your browser and put the localhost
 ##### File system
 - useful node documents on the file stream: https://nodejs.org/en/learn/manipulating-files/writing-files-with-nodejs
  - one thing to note about he fs is that by default, they are asynchronous operations that will be non blocking. if you want it to be blocking i.e if you are working in a try/catch block for error handling you can append Sync to the end of the function call to block it and hence the try block will not close out until the fs has finished its process